-One of the respondents indicated that they are currently registered on the District Council's housing waiting list, known as Home Choice Plus.
+None of the respondents indicated that they are currently registered on the District Council's housing waiting list, known as Home Choice Plus.

-However, it should be noted that in November 2023 there were six households with a Ladbroke address registered on the local authority housing waiting list and seeking an alternative home to rent.
+However, it should be noted that in November 2023 there were 34 households with a Wilmcote address and 6 households with a Pathlow address registered on the local authority housing waiting list and seeking an alternative home to rent.
+Appendix C provides a summary of these registered households.